Twelfth siege of Gibraltar: Assault on the east side

-The Bourbon Spanish, meanwhile, were planning to carry out a surprise attack.
-Simón Susarte, a Spanish goatherd who had fled Gibraltar after its capture by Rooke a few months earlier, told Villadarias that there was a secret route by which the east side of the Rock of Gibraltar could be scaled.
-It required a climb of around 400 m, of which the upper section was near-vertical, but was passable with the use of rope and ladders via the Great Sand Dune.
+The pro-Bourbon Spaniards, meanwhile, were planning to carry out a surprise attack.
+Simón Susarte, a Spanish goatherd who had fled Gibraltar after its capture by Anglo-Dutch forces several few months earlier, told Villadarias that there was a secret route by which the east side of the Rock of Gibraltar could be scaled.
+It required a climb of around 400 m, of which the upper section was near-vertical, but was passable with the use of rope and ladders via the Great Gibraltar Sand Dune.
 As the east side was considered virtually impregnable, only the west side was fortified; if the Rock could be climbed from the east, an attacker could evade the fortifications and descend directly into the town.
 The route was reconnoitred and found to be passable by a lightly armed force.

 Villadarias decided to send a force of 2,000 men – nearly a third of his entire army – divided into two groups: an initial force of 500 to seize the heights at night, followed by a further 1,500 the following daybreak.
-The first 500 set off at dusk on 11 November, led by a Colonel Figueroa and guided by Simón Susarte.
+The initial force set off at dusk on 11 November, led by Colonel Figueroa and guided by Susarte.
 They made it to the top of the Rock, reaching its southernmost peak near where O'Hara's Battery stands today, and descended part-way down the west side where they sheltered overnight in St. Michael's Cave.
-At daybreak they climbed the Philip II Wall, which extends up the west side of the Rock, and killed the English sentries in the lookout point at Middle Hill.
-A drummer boy bringing food to the lookout saw the invaders and raised the alarm.
+At daybreak they climbed the Moorish Wall, which extends up the west side of the Rock, and killed the English sentries in the lookout point at Middle Hill.
+A drummer boy bringing food to the lookout point saw the attackers and raised the alarm.